Technical Failure vs Absolute Failure

 Based on experience and my interpretation of other literature, I’d hypothesize that the lower the load and the greater the reps, the closer to absolute failure a person has to train to get muscle growth.

-No one to date has researched this, so it’s just my idea but I think it holds water.
+No one to date has researched this extensively, so it’s just my idea but I think it holds water.

-It explains to me why so many regular people struggle to use calisthenics to build substantial amounts of muscle.
+It explains to me why so many regular people struggle to use callisthenics to build substantial amounts of muscle.
 Especially compared to external load weight lifting.

-This is why I occasionally tell clients to take things that far, usually for high repetition calisthenics exercises like push ups or inverted rows.
-Even then, I have concerns about recovery, so I usually limit the application.
+This is why I occasionally tell clients to take things that far (to failure).
+It's usually for high-repetition callisthenics exercises like push-ups, chin-ups, single-leg skater squats or inverted rows.
+Even then, I often have concerns about recovery, so I usually limit the application or I have to limit the training frequency in a given week, which just slows things down further.

 It’s complicated because if muscle growth is your objective, it appears likely you need to train closer to absolute failure with high reps.